Ameliasks/dms1_blog/posts/eleven-blog-post.md

 To ensure the consistency of volume between all the sound effects, I used the levels bar on the right side of the Audition interface as a base to adjust the volumes of the sounds and make sure they are about the same volume.

 ## Overall reflection
-This first foray into coding was a quite the journey.
+This first foray into coding was a quite the journey, and definately a step up from making the blog.
 I faced many troubles on several fronts, either due to careless mistakes or unexpected coding behaviours.
 At least after all that troubleshooting and fixing, I've gained a deeper understanding of how html and css works.
 I guess you really learn the most from your mistakes!
 And I am estatic to be able to see my designs presented exactly the way I wanted in the end.

 ## Audio credits